-“Not at all, but we’ll need you to agree to change our names for your piece, and swear that you will not divulge our identities to anyone,” Vanessa said, in resting bitch face.
+“Not at all, but we’ll need you to agree to change our names for your piece, and swear that you will not divulge our identities to anyone,” Vanessa replied, in resting bitch face.

-“Sure,” I replied, switching on my digital recorder and placing it on the table’s gleaming surface.
+“Sure,” I agreed, switching on my digital recorder and placing it on the table’s gleaming surface.

 “Great, then we can get started,” Hillary said brightly.

 Jill stared at the recorder and Vanessa sat back in her chair to sip her wine.

 “We’ve been friends for a really long time.
 We were neighbors as kids, on the other side of town in Wellesley Hills.
 We were together all the time,” Hillary began.

 “Inseparable,” Jill chimed in.

 Hillary nodded her head and continued, “And we just grew closer as we grew older.
 We had another friend -”